foocoding/databases/Week2/MAKEME.md

 Write a node-JS program to get answers of following queries on the **new_world** database: Note that you are expected to get the input from user and use **prepared** statements to write the queries.
-(This can also be submitted as text-file, just remember to use **prepared** statements)

 Hint: use [this] (https://github.com/sidorares/node-mysql2) link to read more about prepared statements.
-Question 5 is a bonus question.
+Don't use connection.query, since this will not have the desired effect

 1. What is the capital of country X ?
 (Accept X from user)
 2. List all the languages spoken in the region Y (Accept Y from user)